Gulliverrr-Projects/ChinaArrived/README.md

 # ChinaArrived
 I tend to get loads of little jiffy bags every other day delivered at work from my beloved Chinese eBay sellers for 0.99GBP.
-To save my colleagues from skyping/calling/walking over my desk just to let me know I got mail, I made this IoT gadget that saves them the trouble and keep me notified without moving away from my desk.
+To save my colleagues from skyping/calling/walking over to my desk just to let me know I got mail, I made this IoT gadget that saves them the trouble and keep me notified without moving away from my desk.

 It is a set of two parts.
 One is a box with a switch on the bottom.
 Whenever you put any (jiffy bag) in it, the button is pressed.
 The box is located where the mailman comes in.
 The other part is a tiny USB powered alert thingie with an LED and is located at my desk (powered directly from my monitor's USB port)